Writing Retreat Bali

 Do I need a visa?

 Check online.
 Different nationalities have different requirements.
-Generally, Indonesia offers 30 days on arrival which costs around $30 USD.
-This can be paid in Indonesian Rupiah (IDR) at the airport as you enter customs.
+Generally, Indonesia offers 30 days on arrival for tourists.

 Shall I bring local currency?

 There’s no need to bring cash as there are ATM’s at the airport and all over the island.

 What is Bali belly?